eXascaleInfolab/clubmark/README.md

 	* `libz` and `libxml2`, which are installed in Linux Ubuntu executing:
 	`$ sudo apt-get install lib32z1-dev libxml2-dev`

-- `gecmi`, which is used for the NMI_ovp evaluation depends on:
+- [`gecmi`](https://bitbucket.org/dsign/gecmi/wiki/Home) for the NMI_ovp evaluation, it depends on:
 	* `libboost_program_options.so.1.54.0`, to install execute: `$ sudo apt-get install libboost-program-options1.54.0`
 	* `libtbb.so.2`, to install execute: `sudo aptitude download libtbb2; sudo aptitude install libtbb2`

   > Note: gecmi dependencies are uploaded to `./algorithms/gecmi_deps/`.

+- [PyExPool](//github.com/XI-lab/PyExPool) for asynchronious jobs execution and results aggregation via tasks of jobs

+  > Note: it is uploaded to `./contrib/`.

 ### External tools that are used as executables
 - [Extended LFR Benchmark](contrib/lfrbench_weight-undir-ovp) for the undirected weighted networks with overlaps (origins are here: https://sites.google.com/site/santofortunato/inthepress2, https://sites.google.com/site/andrealancichinetti/files)